sambit0675/finesse/README.md

 Every artist is initially allocated with 20 coins of each of their songs.
 They can put these coins into the liquidity pool at any point and trade them for MATIC depending on the current spot price of these coins.
 These coins are stored in the contract when the coins are first minted and are transferred to the artist after a verification process.

 ## Technologies I used
-Next.js, Biconomy, Uniswap, Livepeer, Polygon, NFTPort, web3.Storage, Huddle01, Push Chat
+Next.js, Biconomy, Uniswap, Livepeer, Polygon, NFTPort, web3.Storage, Huddle01, Push Chat, Ens

 ## Bounties